About Idaho Wild Sheep

 The 2016 banquet, held on February 17th at the Riverside Hotel in Boise, was attended by nearly 400 supporters.
 The event was our best relative to fund raising and support to date and edged out the 2015 banquet success.
 Please see the newsletter link for February 2016 to gather more information regarding the banquet and other issues pertinent to Idaho and activities.
 The chapter is engaged in a number of issues and we encourage you to review the newsletter.

 We are bulging at the walls for our supporters and those wishing to display taxidermy or other items, resulting in limited ticket sales.
 To rectify the limited space, our 2017 event will be held in downtown at the Boise Centre.
 We will have more than enough room to accommodate our needs, ample hotels within walking distance and parking.
 The event is scheduled for April 1, 2017 and more details will be posted on this site as well as our Facebook site.
 As hunts and trips are secured, we will be posting them on our home page.
 Idaho WSF is working on a special raffle for a combined sheep and caribou hunt in the Yukon.
-That hunt and others, including a life member draw, will be posted as soon as the information is confirmed (within a month?).
+That hunt and others, including a life member draw, will be posted as soon as the information is confirmed.
+Some of the key items include:

 More Information (PDF)